-- Violation of civil or criminal laws of any State. - Violation of the University of Arkansas Student Conduct of Code, and other campus policies, including the University of Arkansas Sexual Assault and Sexual Harassment Policy (Fayetteville Policy and Procedure 418.1) - Gambling on athletic events of any kind, giving information about your team to gamblers or "bookies" that might be helpful to them in their illegal activities, or participation, either directly or indirectly, in bribery involving intercollegiate competition or attempting in any way to improperly or illegally influence the outcome of an athletic contest - Noncompliance with the University's Student Alcohol Policy as enacted by the Board of the University on February 22, 1974 - Violation of NCAA banned substances, alcohol, and tobacco policies - Repeated violation of team rules, including but not limited to: - Conduct reflecting negatively on the team, athletic program and University - Absenteeism from practices, meetings or competition - Tardiness from practices, meetings or competition - Excessive class absences that are not the result of illness, injury or team travel which is described in the Academic Services (OSAS) attendance policy - Noncompliance with team dress codes - Failure to comply with prescribed treatment for athletic injury - Failure to maintain proper decorum during team travel - Noncompliance with team policies regarding conduct, player appearance, and the use of alcohol, drug and tobacco products - Noncompliance with departmental policies listed within this student-athlete handbook - Unethical conduct
+- Violation of civil or criminal laws of any State. - Violation of the University of Arkansas Student Conduct of Code, and other campus policies, including the University of Arkansas Sexual Assault, Sexual Harassment and Sexual Misconduct Policy and University Hazing Policy. - Gambling on athletic events of any kind, giving information about your team to gamblers or "bookies" that might be helpful to them in their illegal activities, or participation, either directly or indirectly, in bribery involving intercollegiate competition or attempting in any way to improperly or illegally influence the outcome of an athletic contest - Noncompliance with the University's Student Alcohol Policy as enacted by the Board of the University on February 22, 1974 - Violation of NCAA banned substances, alcohol, and tobacco policies - Repeated violation of team rules, including but not limited to: - o Conduct reflecting negatively on the team, athletic program and University - o Absenteeism from practices, meetings or competition o Tardiness from practices, meetings or competition - o Excessive class absences that are not the result of illness, injury or team travel which is described in the Office of Student-Athlete Success (OSAS) attendance policy - o Noncompliance with team dress codes - o Failure to comply with prescribed treatment for athletic injury - o Failure to maintain proper decorum during team travel o Noncompliance with team policies regarding conduct, player appearance, and the use of alcohol, drug and tobacco products - o Noncompliance with departmental policies listed within this student-athlete handbook - o Unethical conduct